se-sic/cppstats/README.md

 ## General Notes

-* When cppstats computes general stats (`--kind general` parameter), the granularity function levels also accounts for conditional elements within an array initialization.
+* When cppstats computes general stats (`--kind general` parameter), the reported granularity function level (GRANFL) also accounts for conditional elements within an array initialization or conditional field initialization when creating a struct variable.
+Example (for array):
-Example

 ```c
 static const struct squashfs_decompressor *decompressor[] = {